 Satie said that he was inspired by Gustave Flaubert’s novel, Salammbô, for these particular musical compositions.
-And, you get the impression, as you listen, that, like Flaubert’s obsession to find the right word (le mot juste) in his story-writing, Satie, as fellow countryman, must have obsessed over just the right notes and progressions in his composing.
+You get the impression, as you listen, that, like Flaubert’s obsession to find the right word (le mot juste) in his writing, Satie, as fellow countryman, must have obsessed over just the right notes and progressions in his composing.

-Known for his dry wit and humor, in his compositions, he often had little absurd notes for the performers like “Think like a pear.”
-And, he named his compositions with titles such as ‘Flabby Preludes for a Dog’ and ‘Three Pieces in the Shape of a Pear’.
-Read this very interesting portrait of the man’s marching-to-his-own-drummer style of living, which I find rather sweet, actually.
+Known for the dry wit and humor in his compositions, he often had little absurd notes for the performers like “Think like a pear.”
+And he named his compositions with titles such as ‘Flabby Preludes for a Dog’ and ‘Three Pieces in the Shape of a Pear’.
+Read this very interesting portrait of the man’s marching-to-his-own-drummer style of living, which is rather sweet.
 He was sometimes called “The Velvet Gentleman” due to his fondness for corduroy suits, of which he owned several identical ones.

-Satie wrote some 400 letters between 1892 and 1925 to many people, including himself (for future reminders).
+Satie wrote some 400 letters between 1892 and 1925 to many people, including himself (as future reminders.)
 Many are still in private collections and unpublished.
 However, this published letter collection is a lovely window into him and his world.
-They do not include the unsent love letters to the only love of his life, his friend and neighbor, Suzanne Valadon, with whom he had a 6-month affair.
-She was an artist as well as an artist’s model for many famous artists at the time — e.g. Renoir.
+It does not include the unsent love letters to the only love of his life, his friend and neighbor, Suzanne Valadon, with whom he had a 6-month affair.
+She was an artist as well as an artist’s model for many famous artists at the time, e.g. Renoir.
 Bundles of those love letters were discovered under his bed and secreted around his Paris apartment after he died of cirrhosis of the liver from too much alcohol at age 59 years.